 Risk is high for travelers, depending on the destination and time of year.

-Rates of infection are highest among children, but rates of serious illness and death are highest in persons 65 years and older and persons with underlying medical conditions.
+Rates of infection are highest among children, but rates of serious illness and death are highest in persons 65 years and older and persons with underlying medical conditions or on immunosuppressive medication.